Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Assumptions. Concept of solution. Technical preliminaries

-for all test functions $(\phi,\psi)\in V^\eps$. \end{definition} \begin{lemma} Let $(T^\eps,\C^\eps)$ be a weak solution to \eqref{Teq1} and \eqref{Ceq1} and assume $(H1)$--$(H4)$.
-There exists a constant $C>0$, which is independent of the choice of $\eps$, such that the following a priori bounds is satisfied
+for all test functions $(\phi,\psi)\in V^\eps$. \end{definition} \begin{lemma} Let $(T^\eps,\C^\eps)$ be a weak solution to $\mathcal{P}^\eps$ in the sense of Definition \ref{X1}.
+Assume $(H1)$--$(H6)$.
+There exists a constant $C>0$, which is independent of the choice of $\eps$, such that the following a priori bound is satisfied